Diseconomies of Scale - Explained

 Diseconomies of scale is a situation whereby the costs per unit of a company rises as a result of growth in business.
 When this happens, the marginal cost of a product increases and this creates costs disadvantages for the company.
 In diseconomies of scale, the expansion of a business creates an increase in the unit cost of production, rather than a decrease in costs of production.
 Economies of scale are the opposite of diseconomies of scale.
 Diseconomies of scale are realized when economies of scale reach their limit and there is an increase in the costs per unit of items produced by a business.

-A Little More on What are Diseconomies of Scale
+Why are Diseconomies of Scale Important?

 Diseconomies of scale is an economic situation that a business might experience when it begins to expand.
 The expansion of a business or company, whether in size or output hat creates an increase in the cost per unit of items produces is known as diseconomies of scale.
 Several reasons/factors lead to the occurrence of diseconomies of scale, the major factors are;

 - An overwhelming increase in the number of employees, equipment, machinery that a company has.

 - The inability of a company to effectively manage organizational growth or increase in size and workforce strength.